This page contains information about procedures relating to stray dogs.

 We will not put a dog down.
 If a dog has not been claimed within 7 days it will be transferred to the ownership of Stray Aid and they will offer the dog for re-homing.

 What should I do if I have lost my dog?

 Contact Stray Aid to find out if your dog has been taken there.
 If your dog is at the kennels you will be able to collect it.
 You will have to pay a release fee which will vary depending upon how long your dog has been at the kennels.

 How can I/other dog owners prevent dogs from straying?

 Responsible dog owners

 Dogs should always be walked and exercised with a responsible dog owner present.
 Never allow your dog to wander/roam loose or exercise on its own.
 On 1 June 2017, it became an offence to do so.
-We regularly encourage and promote responsible dog ownership through campaigns and our Green Dog Walkers scheme.
+We regularly encourage and promote responsible dog ownership through campaigns.

 Legally, all dogs must be microchipped by the time they are 8 weeks old and contact details kept up-to-date on an approved database.
 This will help your dog to be returned to its rightful owner quickly.
 Find out where to get your dog microchipped free of charge on our Dog microchipping page.
 Alternatively, contact your vet.